-- Created based on petition (request) and or referenda (vote) of county landowners/occupiers - Created by an action of your county governing body (county commissioners, county council) - Action creates a "new" independent entity, not just an expansion of county government - Such a district, upon its creation, shall constitute a public body corporate and politic exercising public powers of the Commonwealth as an agency thereof - 66 of 67 counties have districts (Forest County, 1972)
+- •Created based on petition (request) and or referenda (vote) of county landowners/occupiers - Created by an action of county governing body (county commissioners or council) - Action creates a "new" independent entity, not just an expansion of county government - Such a district, upon its creation, shall constitute a public body corporate and politic exercising public powers of the Commonwealth as an agency thereof - 66 of 67 counties have districts (Forest County was last in 1972) - According to Act 217, Districts are: - An independent subdivision of commonwealth, - More akin to a municipal authority than a county agency, - With authority to cooperate with landowners/occupiers and any other unit of government (e.g. county, township, state, federal, etc.), - For any purpose consistent with the Act (i.e. employment of staff, purchase of property, etc.)